sharkdp/purescript-ctprelude/README.md

 ```
 The coproduct (sum) of two types, typically known as `Either`.
 This
-corresponds to the category coproduct of two objects.
+corresponds to the categorical coproduct of two objects.
 ``` purescript
 data Coproduct a b = CoproductA a | CoproductB b